FAQs on the Future of Water Services in Lower Hutt

 This large network of water collection areas, treatment plants, pumping stations and pipelines that supply drinking water to the whole region is referred to as bulk water supply.
 Providing the water to the city councils involves managing a network of infrastructure, ensuring safe, high-quality, secure, and reliable water sources, and ensuring that our freshwater is sustainable.
 The councils fund Greater Wellington’s supply of these water services through a charge (called the bulk water levy) which is calculated based on each city or district’s water usage.

-The proposed law, (Local Government (Water Services) Bill) provides a new approach to the management of stormwater services.
+The new law, Local Government (Water Services) Act provides a new approach to the management of stormwater services.

 City councils will retain responsibility for ensuring that stormwater services are provided in their district but can choose the delivery arrangements that best suit their circumstances.

-Under our preferred option of a multi-council-owned water organisation, most aspects of stormwater service provision would be transferred to the new water organisation.
-The new water organisation would own most water assets, including urban stormwater pipes and pumps.
-The revenues and liabilities pertaining to these stormwater assets would also transfer.
+Most aspects of stormwater service provision will be transferred to the new water organisation.
+It will own most water assets, including urban stormwater pipes and pumps.
+The revenues and liabilities pertaining to these stormwater assets will also transfer.

-City councils would retain accountability for overland stormwater flow paths, that is, any flow path taken by stormwater on the surface of public land eg, on roads and through parks.
-Private landowners would also retain similar accountability for stormwater paths on their land.
+City councils will retain accountability for overland stormwater flow paths, that is, any flow path taken by stormwater on the surface of public land eg, on roads and through parks.
+Private landowners will also retain similar accountability for stormwater paths on their land.

-This approach is recommended for three key reasons:
+This approach was agreed on for three key reasons:

-• the urban piped stormwater system has many interconnections with the wastewater system - so investment and delivery has to be coordinated;
+• the urban piped stormwater system has many interconnections with the wastewater system - so investment and delivery have to be coordinated;

 • most councils do not have stormwater capability as this is currently managed by Wellington Water; and